biblesoapopera/client/README.md

 `>node gulp.js --dist`

-This will build compressed distributable files to `/demo/dist`.
-These are the files placed in the `gh-pages` branch for serving at `http://biblesoapopera.github.io/demo`.
+This will build compressed distributable files to `/client/dist`.
+These are the files placed in the `gh-pages` branch for serving at `http://biblesoapopera.github.io/client`.

 making a contribution
 =====================

 Not surprisingly this project uses git to manage source code, and github pull requests to review changes.

-If you make local changes to the demo that you would like incorporated into the master repository, then follow this workflow:
+If you make local changes to the client that you would like incorporated into the master repository, then follow this workflow:

 * You will need a github account if you don't already have one.
-* Go the demo github page (`http://github.com/biblesoapopera/demo`) and click on `fork` in the top right corner.
-This will create your own personal copy of the demo in your own github account.
+* Go the client github page (`http://github.com/biblesoapopera/client`) and click on `fork` in the top right corner.
+This will create your own personal copy of the client in your own github account.
-* On your local machine open a command prompt and go to your `demo` directory
+* On your local machine open a command prompt and go to your `client` directory
 * Add a new remote to your local git repository by typing the following command:
-`>git remote add myforkname http://github.com/myusername/demo`
+`>git remote add myforkname http://github.com/myusername/client`
 * Next, list the changes you have made to your local repository with:
 `>git status`
 * Now you need to stage those changes you want to commit.
 Use the following two commands multiple times for different files: